IVIG Demonstration - IVIG

-On Thursday, September 28, Congress passed legislation which extended the Medicare IVIG Demonstration through December 31, 2020.
-Without this new legislation, the demonstration had been scheduled to end September 30, 2017.
-All beneficiaries enrolled in the demonstration as of September 30, 2017, will automatically be re-enrolled in the demonstration and do not need to take any action.
-Suppliers can continue to provide and be paid for demonstration services to these beneficiaries on or after October 1, 2017.
+On December 21, 2020, Congress passed the “Consolidated Appropriations Act, 2021.
+Division CC, Section 104 of this legislation, extends the Medicare IVIG Demonstration through December 31, 2023.
+Beneficiaries previously enrolled in the demonstration, as of November 15, 2020, will be able to continue in the demonstration and do not need to take any action.
+No re-enrollment in the program is required.
+Suppliers can continue to provide and will be paid for demonstration services to eligible and enrolled beneficiaries, beginning on January 1, 2021.

 Intravenous Immune Globulin (IVIG) Demonstration

 The Medicare Intravenous Immune Globulin (IVIG) Demonstration is being implemented to evaluate the benefits of providing payment and items for services needed for the in-home administration of intravenous immune globulin for the treatment of primary immune deficiency disease (PIDD).
 The demonstration started on October 1, 2014.

 The Medicare IVIG Demonstration is authorized per legislation.
 Under the demonstration there will be a per-visit payment amount for items and services needed for the in-home administration of IVIG.